Hoplias malabaricus: Description

 The maximum known length for this species is about 65 cm and the maximum known weight is about 3.8 kg.

 Like other members of the genus Hoplias this species has a cylindrical body shape with a large mouth equipped with prominent teeth.
 The dog-like teeth have given it some of its common names.
 Coloration is highly variable but is usually grey-brown with darker vertical stripes or a single horizontal stripe.

 Distribution

 Southern Central America to Argentina.
 Found in most river systems and in the following countries; Argentina, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, French Guiana, Guyana, Paraguay, Peru, Suriname, Trinidad and Tobago, Uruguay and Venezuela.

 Biology

-Occurs in a wide range of freshwater habitats from clear, fast flowing, upland streams, to the slow turbid lowland waters, canals, irrigation and drainage ditches, and ponds and other still waters.
-Spends the daylight hours resting in vegetation and is most active during the night.
+They occur in a wide range of freshwater habitats from clear, fast flowing, upland streams, to slow, turbid lowland waters, canals, and irrigation and drainage ditches, to shallow, stagnant, and hypoxic lakes and ponds.
+They are adapted to spending the daylight hours resting in vegetation and are most active during the night.
 Adults are ambush predators of fish (such as guppies), crustaceans (such as shrimp and crayfish) and mussels; while juveniles prey consists of crustacean and other invertebrate prey.
 This species spawns in pits located in shallow water and the males guard the nests even after the eggs have hatched.